 If header compression is configured by upper layers for PDCP entities associated with u-plane data the PDCP PDUs are de-compressed by the header compression protocol after performing deciphering as explained in the subclause 5.6.

+For DAPS bearers, the PDCP entity shall perform the header decompression for the PDCP SDU using the header compression protocol either configured for the source cell or configured for the target cell, based on from which cell the PDCP SDU is received.

 NEXT CHANGE